vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 ### Updating the Materialized view

 Remember that the materialized view is our *Query* side of CQRS implementation, the *Command* side is performed from *Trip* microservice.
-So, we have a materialized view into *Deuber Website Database*, which summarize in one single record per trip, all the information related with the trip, such as user, driver, invoice, payment and obviously the trip information.
+So, we have a materialized view into *Duber Website Database*, which summarizes in one single record per trip, all the information related with the trip, such as user, driver, invoice, payment and obviously the trip information.
 That's why the `Duber.WebSite` project has subscribed to the integrations events which comes from *Trip* and *Invoice* microservices.

 ```c#
 public class Startup